saumyap24/aws-solutions-architect-associate-notes/S3/s3-cheatsheet.md

 - <b> Access Control </b> is configured using <b> Bucket Policies </b> and <b> Access Control Lists (ACL) </b>
 - <b> Bucket Policies </b> are JSON documents which let you write complex control access
 - <b> ACLs </b> are the legacy method (not depracated) where you grant access to objects and buckets with simple actions
+- <b> Security in Transit </b> Uploading is done over SSL
+- <b> SSE </b> stands for <u> Server Side Encryption </u>, S3 has 3 options for SSE
+- <b> SSE-AES </b> S3 handles the key, uses AES-256 algorithm
+- <b> SSE-KMS </b> Envelope encryption via AWS KMS and you manage the keys
+- <b>SSE-C </b> Customer provided key (you manage the key)
+- <b> Client Side Encryption </b>You must encrypt your own files before uploading them to S3
+- <b> Cross Region Replication (CRR) </b> allows you to replicate files across regions for greater durability.You  must have versioning turned on in the source and destination bucket.
+You can have CRR replicate to bucket in another AWS account
+- <b> Transfer Acceleartion </b> Provide faster and secure uploads from anywhere in the world.
+Data is uploaded via distinct url to an Edge location.
+Data is then transported to your S3 bucket via AWS backbone network.
+- <b> Presigned Urls </b> is a URL generated via the AWS CLI and SDK.
+It provides temporarry access to write or download object data.
+Presigned URLs are commonly used to access private objects.
+- S3 has <b> 6 different storage classes </b>
+    - <b> Standard </b> Fast 99.99% Availability, 11 9's Durability.
+Replicated across at least three AZs
+    - <b> Intelligent Tiering </b> Uses ML to analyze your object usage and determine the appropriate storage class.
+Data is moved to the most cost-effective access tier, without any perfromance impact or added overhead.
+    - <b> Standard Infrequently Accessed (IA) </b>n Still fast!
+Cheaper if you access files less than once a month.
+Additional retrieval fee is applied.
+50 % less than Standard (reduced availability )
+    - <b> One Zone IA </b> Still fast!
+Objects only exist in one AZ.
+Availability (is 99.5%). but cheaper then standard IA by 20% less (Reduce durability ) Data could get destroyed.
+A retrieval fee is applied.
+    - <b> Glacier </b> For long term cold storage.
+Retrieval of data can take minutes to hours but the off is very cheap storage
+    - <b> Glacier Deep Archive </b> The lowest cost storage class.
+Data retrieval time is 12 hours